 These courses are not required for the major.
-Units

 BIO 220 Marine Biology Lecture 3

 BIO 220L Marine Biology Laboratory 1

-BIO 242 Introduction to Oceanography 3

 BIO 243 Biology of Marine Mammals 3

 BIO 245 Introduction to Environmental Toxicology 3

-Total Major Units 39 - 40
+Total Major Units 39 - 4

-Total Degree Units 60

 - 1. Analyze major biological concepts and discriminate how these concepts are connected within various areas of the biological and physical sciences. - 2.
 Apply scientific methodology in the form of designing and conducting experiments and evaluating hypotheses. - 3.
 Collect data through use of laboratory techniques that include, but are not limited to, light microscopy, gel electrophoresis, spectrophotometry, and demonstrate appropriate lab safety.